jhxu2016/2d_curve_discretization_JianhuaXu/README.md

 Here is one of our robots moving at ~10ft/sec for inspiration:
 ![i_am_speed](i_am_speed.gif?raw=True)

+Check out our [website](https://www.machinalabs.ai/home/) for more context on out process

 ## The Contraints
 I know what you're thinking: just put one point at the beginning of the curve, and one point at the end.
+Two points wont take very long to execute, right?
 And while that is the fastest we could "interpret" a curve, there are some constraints that you should know about:
 - We must not exceed a discrete cartesian acceleration (length/time^2).
-You can see what that threshold is, and how it is calculated in assess_answer().
+You can see what that threshold is and how it is calculated in assess_answer() (more on this in a sec).
 - We must start and end with a velocity of 0
-- We must start at the curve parameter of 0 and end at the parameter of 1
+- The section of path is a parameterized curve.
+We must start at the curve parameter of 0 and end at the parameter of 1
-- It'd be nice if this code runs quickly

-I've written two functions to help you get going: eval_curve() and assess_answer(). assess_answer() will check your submission against these (and other) constraints and tell ya how you're doing. eval_curve() is a parameterized spiral; read its documentation if you have questions.
+I've written two functions to help you get going: eval_curve() and assess_answer().
+You'll find these in eval_tools.py. assess_answer() will check your submission against these (and other) constraints and tell ya how you're doing. eval_curve() represents a parameterized spiral; read its documentation if you have questions.

  ## The Ask
 What I want is an array of parameters that pass the checks in assess_answer().
 Here is an example submission: